Ng1n3/telex-docker-integration/README.md

 # Container Metrics API

 This is a Node.js-based API that provides container metrics (CPU and memory usage) for Docker containers.
-It also includes an endpoint to fetch integration data.
+It also includes endpoints for managing containers, fetching integration data, and retrieving system statistics.
 The API is built using Express and interacts with the Docker daemon via the `dockerode` library.

 ---

 ## Features

 - **Fetch Container Metrics**: Get CPU and memory usage for a specific Docker container.
+- **Fetch Container Logs**: Retrieve recent logs from a container.
+- **Stop, Restart, and Delete Containers**: Manage container lifecycle.
+- **List Running Containers**: Get a list of all currently running containers.
+- **List Available Docker Images**: Fetch all Docker images present on the host system.
-- **Integration Data**: Retrieve integration configuration data from a JSON file.
+- **Fetch Integration Data**: Retrieve integration configuration data from a JSON file.
-- **Webhook Support**: Trigger a webhook when metrics are fetched or the home page is accessed.
+- **Webhook Support**: Trigger a webhook for key events like fetching metrics or deleting a container.
+- **System Stats**: Get information about total containers, running/stopped containers, and memory usage.

 ---